Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-addons-to-51.md

 qi = get_installer(self.context)
 ```

-Alternatively, since it is a browser view, you can get it like this:
+Alternatively, since it's a browser view, you can get it like this:

 ```python
 qi = getMultiAdapter((self.context, self.request), name='installer')